Queen Mette-Marit of Norway: Crown Princess of Norway

-In 2012, she attracted controversy for assisting a Norwegian couple with ties to the royal family in procuring surrogacy services in India, despite surrogacy being banned in Norway; she was criticized by women's rights groups who accused her of participating in human trafficking that exploits women in developing countries.
-The next year, the practice was also banned in India as a form of human trafficking and harmful to women and children.

-In 2015, Crown Princess Mette-Marit and Kate Roberts, senior vice-president of Population Services International, established Maverick Collective.
-On 26 April 2017, the Crown Princess was appointed as ambassador for Norwegian literature in the international arena.
+In 2012, Mette-Marit faced criticism for assisting a Norwegian couple in obtaining surrogacy services in India; surrogacy is prohibited in Norway.
+Women's rights groups expressed concern about the ethical implications of commercial surrogacy in developing countries.
+In 2015, Mette‑Marit and Kate Roberts, a senior vice‑president at Population Services International, established the Maverick Collective.
+On 26 April 2017, she was appointed ambassador for Norwegian literature in the international arena.